CyberScan

 - In 2016 Let’s Encrypt issues over 20 million certificates

-The HTTPS adoption curve transforms from linear growth (~60% late 2015) to accelerated growth; Let’s Encrypt is acknowledged as a determining factor.
+The HTTPS adoption curve is transforming from linear growth (~60% late 2015) to accelerated growth; Let’s Encrypt is acknowledged as a determining factor.

 ACME clients